 Services that are covered for you What you must pay when you get these services - Platinum Plan What you must pay when you get these services - Gold Plan Outpatient rehabilitation services 12 Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Occupational therapy visit: \$20 copay.
 Occupational therapy visit: \$30 copay.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
 Physical therapy and speech and language therapy visit: \$20 copay.
 Physical therapy and speech and language therapy visit: \$30 copay.
 Outpatient substance abuse services Substance Use Disorder services provided by a doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician Group therapy visit: \$20 copay.
 Group therapy visit: \$20 copay. assistant, or other Medicare-qualified mental health care professional or program as allowed under applicable state laws.
 Individual therapy visit: \$20 copay.
 Individual therapy visit: \$30 copay.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers ^{1 2} \$240 copay for each 20% coinsurance for Note: If you are having surgery in a hospital facility, you should check with your provider about whether ambulatory surgical center visit. each ambulatory surgical center visit. you will be an inpatient or outpatient.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers 12 \$240 copay for each 20% coinsurance for Note: If you are having surgery in a hospital facility, you should check with your provider about whether ambulatory surgical center visit. each ambulatory surgical center visit. you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$240 copay for each outpatient hospital facility visit.
 20% coinsurance for each outpatient hospital facility visit.
 Partial hospitalization services 12 "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$30 copay per day. \$30 copay per day.

-Services that are covered for you What you must pay when you get these services - Platinum Plan What you must pay when you get these services - Gold Plan Physician/Practitioner services, including doctor's office visits ^{1 2} Covered services include: Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment Certain telehealth services, including for: General Health such as cold &amp; flu symptoms, bronchitis, allergies, pink eye, urinary tract infections.
+Services that are covered for you What you must pay when you get these services - Platinum Plan What you must pay when you get these services - Gold Plan Physician/Practitioner services, including doctor's office visits ^{1 2} Covered services include: Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment Certain telehealth services, including for: General Health such as cold & flu symptoms, bronchitis, allergies, pink eye, urinary tract infections.
 You have the option of receiving these services either through an in-person visit or via telehealth.
-If you choose to receive one of these services via telehealth.
-Telehealth consultations are an affordable alternative for non-emergency medical care.
-By using Telehealth services, members receive quality care and avoid incurring unnecessary medical cost.
-You can access these services by using a Teladoc® App on your iPhone or Android smartphone, via Teladoc.
-Telehealth services for monthly ESRD-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services for diagnosis, evaluation or treatment of symptoms of an acute stroke Primary Care Physician visit: \$10 copay.
+If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the services, members receive quality care and avoid incurring unnecessary medical cost.
+You can access these services for monthly ESRD-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services for diagnosis, evaluation or treatment of symptoms of an acute stroke Brief virtual (for example, via telephone or video chat) 5-10 minute check-ins with your Primary Care Physician visit: \$10 copay.
 Specialist visit: \$20 copay.
 Diagnostic hearing exam: \$0 copay.
 Primary Care Physician Telehealth visit: \$10 copay.
 Primary Care Physician visit: \$10 copay.
 Specialist visit: \$30 copay.
 Diagnostic hearing exam: \$0 copay.
 Primary Care Physician Telehealth visit: \$10 copay.